bkulnik-auvaria/restart-demo/Databases/README.md

 If you want to exit `CTRL+C`.

-To remove the containers completly run
+To remove the containers completely run

 ```
 docker compose down